hurbes/swift-app-pipeline-action/README.md

 If you're still encountering issues, feel free to open an issue in this repository with detailed logs and a description of the problem.

+## 📝 TODO

+We're constantly working to improve this action.
+Here are some features and improvements we're planning to add:

+- [ ] Test and refine the PR commenting feature
+- [ ] Add support for TestFlight uploads
+- [ ] Implement App Store upload functionality
+- [ ] Extend support to iOS applications
+- [ ] Improve error handling and provide more detailed error messages
+- [ ] Add support for custom build configurations
+- [ ] Implement caching mechanisms to speed up builds
+- [ ] Create detailed documentation for each step of the pipeline
+- [ ] Add support for running custom scripts at various stages of the pipeline

 ## 🙏 Credits